jakearchibald/jakearchibald.com/static-build/posts/2021/06/encoding-data-for-post-requests/index.md

 </fieldset>
 ```

-The result is a `FromData` object that has multiple entries with the same name, like this:
+The result is a `FormData` object that has multiple entries with the same name, like this:

 ```js
 const formData = new FormData();